maratismodest/innoads/README.md

 ## Instruction:
 - Install Docker on your machine
 - Clone the repository
-- Build your container: docker build -t nextjs-docker .
+- Build your container: docker build -t innoads-frontend-docker .
-- Run your container: docker run -p 3000:3000 nextjs-docker
+- Run your container: docker run -p 3000:3000 innoads-frontend-docker

 or just